Skip to main content

 Subject Studied: Professional Construction

-Before she joined the Highways department she worked on the city council’s Street Pride team – a role that gave her valuable insight into how the local authority works.
+Sarah still enjoys the variety in her job.
+Before she joined the Highways department she worked on the city council’s Street Pride team – a role that gave her useful insight into how the local authority works and which has proved invaluable in her work around the tournament.

 Sarah didn’t go into construction straight from school (she returned to education when her children were six and seven) but she’s always been interested in how things are made.